UChicagoWebDev/exercise_4/README.md

 make an interactive web page to build a collection of images related to a theme—a [mood board](https://en.wikipedia.org/wiki/Mood_board).

-Create a page that starts with an empty board and prompts users to enter a search query.
-Use an image search API to fetch images matching that query and present them to the user.
+Update `index.html` so that users start with an empty board and a prompt to enter a search query.
+Update `mood.js` to use an image search API to fetch images matching that  query and present them to the user.
 Let users select images from the result set to be placed on their board (by adding them to the DOM).
 Keep those images on the board and allow users to keep running searches and adding more images.

 We'll use an image search API from [Bing](https://docs.microsoft.com/en-us/bing/search-apis/bing-image-search/reference/endpoints).